 A tax levy is different than a tax lien.
 A tax lien means that the state tax authority has the right to seize your property if you don’t pay your back taxes, but at this point, you still have time to make arrangements.
 With a tax levy, the state forcibly seize your assets automatically.
 This may be in the form of wage garnishment, seizure of bank accounts, or collections against your assets.
 Like a lien, however, a levy will begin with a series of notices from the State of Ohio.

 The state can choose from several different types of levies in its efforts to collect your outstanding back taxes.
 Here are a few examples:

 You can prevent a tax levy in several ways:

 If you’re having trouble with the Ohio state tax liens or levies, it’s best to consult an experienced and qualified tax attorney.
 Dealing with the state and getting tax liens removed can be a challenge, but a tax attorney can offer expert guidance and solutions to help the process go smoothly and ensure the best possible outcome for your case.

 Fortunately, Solvable is here to help.
-We can get you in contact with expert tax attorneys and tax relief professionals who can find the best solution to your tax debt and help you get your tax liens withdrawn.
+We can get you in contact with expert tax attorneys and back tax assistance professionals who can find the best solution to your back taxes and help you get your tax liens withdrawn.
 Contact us today to see what we can do for you!